-Candidates would not be expected to be familiar with all aspects of printmaking.
-They would have developed ideas and these would evolve through investigation; development and experience gained from direct observation or be a personal response to a chosen theme (see Printmaking section).
+Candidates will not be expected to be familiar with all aspects of printmaking.
+They will have developed ideas and these will have evolved through investigation, development and experience gained from direct observation or be a personal response to a chosen theme (see Printmaking section).